 Layer 8 – Along with painting the Eyes, Ears, Mouthes and Noses I added the base colours to the rest of the models.
 Then covered them with Vallejo Acrylic Gloss Varnish.

 I got a lot of positive feedback on the Power sword.
 Again for this, I just followed the guide by Buypainted And Substituted the colours for Stynlrez White Primer, Thinned Thousand Sons Blue & Thinned Incubi Darkness.
 The reason you see the spatter of the darkest blue on the white areas is becasue I hadn’t turned up the pressure on the compressor enough.

 My fault, not the airbrush.

-Layer 9 – An all-over wash of Dark Tone and Strong Tone (not together, each tine was applied to complement the base colour).
+Layer 9 – An all-over wash of Dark Tone and Strong Tone (not mixed together, each tone was applied to complement the appropriate base colour).
 This wasn’t applied with the airbrush, but it’s an important extra layer we applied.

 Layers 9-11 – Vallejo Matte Varnish was applied all over the models.

 From the front, the transition of the colours on this model are not shown in the best detail.
 You can see the contrast under the arms and such but the best way to show this off is with the 360° image below.